Kolkata Metro: Blue Line

-An upgrade of the existing signalling system from Indian Railways Signalling to Communication Based Train Control was proposed by Metro Railway, Kolkata, at a cost of ₹467 crore, and was sent to Indian Railways.
-This could decrease the time interval between trains to just 90 seconds from 5 minutes.
-Indian Railways approved the proposal, and installation work is expected to be completed within 2–3 years.
+An upgrade of the existing signaling system from Indian Railways Signalling to Communication Based Train Control was proposed by Metro Railway, Kolkata, at a cost of ₹467 crore, and was sent to Indian Railways.
+Work is also ongoing to upgrade its old stainless steel third rail to more modern and sustainable aluminium third rail.
+This could help reduce energy loss by about 84% and solve the problem of voltage drops.
+This also decrease the time interval between trains to just 90 seconds from 5 minutes.
+Indian Railways approved the proposal, installation work of Communication Based Train Control signal is expected to be started after conversation of third rail (which is expected to be completed within 2 years) and will be completed within 2–3 years.

+On July 28, 2025, cracks were detected in the last four columns of the Line-1 Up platform at Kavi Subhash station.
+So, the Line-1 platforms of the station were closed to passengers as a safety measure and the trains are being terminated Shahid Khudiram station.
+However, the empty rakes would continue to run up to the station for reversal and maintenance at its depot.
+On investigation, it was found that the damage on the columns supporting the platforms were weakened beyond repair.
+So, Metro Authorities decided to raze the entire Line-1 complex of the station (keeping the tracks intact) and rebuild it.
+E-tenders were floated and the work is expected to be completed within ten months.

-Green line (Line 2)
+Green Line

-Green Line or Line 2, is the second metro corridor to connect Kolkata with Howrah by an underwater metro line below the Hooghly River.
+Green Line, is the metro corridor to connect Kolkata with Howrah by an underwater tunnel below the Hooghly River.
 The length was supposed to be 14.67 km, 8.9 km underground and 5.77 km elevated.
 However, the project was stalled several times due to land acquisition and slum relocation issues.
 A major route realignment in 2013 increased the length to 16.55 km.
 The elevated stretch is 5.77 km long while the underground stretch is 10.81 km.
-The planned intersection with Blue line at Central was re-aligned to Esplanade (interchange with Blue line and Purple line).
-In September 2019, during the construction of the eastbound tunnel (from Esplanade to Sealdah), a TBM hit an aquifer under Bowbazar, causing a major collapse in the area, delaying work on that section for several months.
+The planned intersection with the Blue Line at Central was re-aligned to Esplanade (interchanges with Blue Line and Purple Line).
+In September 2019, during the construction of the eastbound tunnel between Sealdah metro station and Esplanade metro station, a tunnel boring machine hit an aquifer at Bowbazar, causing a major collapse in the area, delaying work on that section for several months.
 These issues have caused massive delays to the project, and foreign currency losses had led to an 80 percent cost escalation of the project to nearly ₹8996.96 crore.

-Between Mahakaran and Howrah Station, the metro will run under the Hooghly River – the biggest underwater metro in India.
-Transfer stations with railways will be located at Sealdah and Howrah.
-A new elevated extension from Salt Lake Sector V to VIP Road/Teghoria (Haldiram) was sanctioned, a distance of 5.5 km at a budget of ₹674 crore in 2016.
-From VIP Road/Teghoria (Haldiram), passengers can take the Orange Line metro (VIP Road Station) to Biman Bandar.
+Between Mahakaran and Howrah, the metro runs under the Hooghly River– the biggest and the only underwater metro tunnel in India.
+Transfer stations with railways are located at two major railway stations, Sealdah and Howrah.
+A new elevated extension from Sector-V to Teghoria was sanctioned a distance of 5.5 km at a budget of ₹674 crore in 2016.
+From Teghoria, passengers can take the Orange Line metro.